 Before we outline the specific degrees, we’d like to share with you WHY we feel these degrees are the ones to focus your attention and efforts on.

 Since there will always be a demand for the skills you will learn with these degrees, graduates themselves will always be in demand.
-This means no matter what the economy is doing, individuals and companies will always be on the lookout for people who can manage their finances, resulting in job safety and security.
+Financial managers will always be in need by both customers and companies, regardless of what is happening in the economy, making the field very employment secure.
 In case of an economic downturn, such as the one during the pandemic, people with the right skill set and experience will always be needed.

 Great for Changing Careers

 Many adults who are already part of the workforce find themselves wanting more: more challenges, more room for advancement, and more earning potential.
 As a result, many adults like to continue their education to add to their skills and increase their employment options.
 This could include advanced learning options such as pursuing a higher degree, getting certifications or simply going for specialised training programs or courses.
 In today’s fast changing environment, professionals understand the need to stay innovative and relevant, and such a proactive approach to learning helps get there.
 The following accounting and finance degrees are perfect for those adults who are looking to make a change!

 Flexible and Affordable

 We’ve decided to focus on those accounting and finance degrees that can be earned online because they allow busy working adults flexibility and affordability.
 In the past, adults often couldn’t go back to school because their schedule and finances didn’t permit it.
 But things are different now.
-People have embraced online education as a result of having to deal with the pandemic over the past couple of years has opened people up to living their lives online and online learning is no different.
-It has successfully enabled adult students with all the tools and opportunities to make positive changes in their lives.
+People have embraced online education as a result of having to deal with the pandemic over the past couple of years.
+For adult learners, this spells convenience in access to learning opportunities they need to make meaningful changes in their professional and personal lives.

 Now that you know why we chose the degrees we did, let’s take a look at each one: